-When I’m not at births, supporting families during the early postpartum period or teaching yoga?
+When I’m not at births, supporting families during the early postpartum period, volunteering or teaching yoga?
 I’m usually snuggled up next to my girl Jewel (not a human daughter but a boxer pup daughter) watching a show on Hulu, Amazon or Netflix (yes, I have them all, I’m a sucker for those shows that you are only allowed to watch on one particular site).
 I also love practicing Kundalini Yoga and when I still can, going to a good show at First Ave or an outdoor festival with great music!

 Thank you so much for visiting!
 I would love to hear from you whether you are interested in my doula or yoga services or are simply in need of some guidance.

 Completed advanced skills training for birth doulas, 2017 (with Debra Pascali-Bonaro and Ibu Robin Lim)

 Completed prenatal yoga teacher training, 2014 and BYOB (Bring Your Own Baby) yoga teacher training, 2015